 Of course, there are also care and recovery steps that you will need to take in order to ensure that you heal properly from your teeth removal.
 Some of these include:

-Yes, the same as 24-hours pre-tooth removal rule of taking it easy and prioritizing rest applies.
+Yes, you must take a rest after dental extractions, the same as 24-hours pre-tooth removal rule of taking it easy and prioritizing rest applies.
 Remember you were just under anesthesia and your judgment may not be the best just yet.

 To stop the bleeding and help the blood clot, you will need to continue biting down on pieces of gauze for up to three hours after your dental extraction.